 Social Category Intersectionality

 Many social categories are stereotypically confounded.
 Race and social class, for example, have historically been intertwined, yet much of the literature focuses on either race or social class during stereotype, prejudice, and behavior assessment.
 This focus is problematic given that different patterns of attitudes and behaviors arise when both social categories are specified (e.g., rich Black) rather than when only one of the two categories is reported (e.g., Black) (Moore-Berg & Karpinski, 2018).
 For instance, my work demonstrates that White people are stereotypically linked to wealth and Black people are stereotypically linked to poverty.
-Yet when race and social class are both specified, these stereotypic associations become more nuanced, and thus attitudes (Moore-Berg & Karpinski, under review) and behaviors (i.e., shooting behaviors; Moore-Berg, Karpinski, & Plant, 2017) change in response.
+Yet when race and social class are both specified, these stereotypic associations become more nuanced, and thus attitudes (Moore-Berg & Karpinski, revise and resubmit) and behaviors (i.e., shooting behaviors; Moore-Berg, Karpinski, & Plant, 2017) change in response.
 In this line of research, I focus on how the intersection of social categories affect a variety of intergroup processes including categorization, attitudes, prejudice, and discrimination.

 Implicit Social Cognition